tcet-opensource/.github/profile/README.md

 TCET Open Source aims to streamline software engineering education and development into a single organization.

+## Announcement:
+#### We are hiring!!
+Get a chance to be a part of our following engineering teams:

+1. UI/UX Team
+2. Frontend Team
+3. Backend Team
+4. DevOps Team
+5. AI/ML Team
+6. Documentation Team
+7. Graphics Team

+Feel free to check out our [Teams](https://github.com/orgs/tcet-opensource/teams)

+You can also checkout our workflow here: https://opensource.tcetmumbai.in/docs/resources/workflows/external-workflow/

+Fill the form below to participate in interview rounds be the part of the Organization: https://forms.gle/KRr7jVG4DjRKSeqo6

+#### Interviews will be conducted after ESE exams in the first week of June.

 ## Featured Contribution:
 - @[Horror26](https://github.com/Horror26) from SE COMPs has added dark mode on [FMC](https://fillmycycle.tcetmumbai.in/).
 You can have a look at his contributions [here](https://github.com/tcet-opensource/fillmycycle/pull/9/commits).